Indian passport

 An Indian passport is a passport issued by the Ministry of External Affairs of the Republic of India to Indian citizens for the purpose of international travel.
-It enables the bearer to travel internationally and serves as proof of the Republic of India citizenship as per the Passports Act (1967).
-The Passport Seva (Passport Service) unit of the Consular, Passport & Visa (CPV) Division of the Ministry of External Affairs functions as the issuing authority and is responsible for issuing Indian passports on application to all eligible Indian citizens.
-Indian passports are issued at 97 passport offices located across India and at 197 Indian diplomatic missions abroad.
+It enables the bearer to travel overseas and serves as proof of Indian citizenship under the Passports Act, 1967.
+The Passport Seva (Passport Service) unit of the Consular, Passport & Visa (CPV) Division of the Ministry of External Affairs functions as the issuing authority, and is responsible for the issuance of Indian passports.
+They are issued at 97 passport offices across India, and at 197 Indian diplomatic missions overseas.

-As of 31 December 2023, 6.5 per cent (92,624,661) of Indian citizens possessed a valid passport, with Kerala having the highest number of passport holders of all Indian states.
-Previously, passports were not popular among the masses due to a time-consuming and complicated process and limited access to the passport facilitation centres located only in major cities.
-With the expansion of centres and technological improvements, accompanied by increased outsourcing of professionals and an expanding middle-class, the percentage is expected to go up.
+As of 31 December 2023, 6.5 per cent of Indian citizens possessed a valid passport, with Kerala having the highest number of passport holders of all Indian states.
+The Ministry of External Affairs has been issuing biometric passports exclusively since October 2025, following successive delays in its rollout to ordinary citizens.

+Passport ownership in India has historically been relatively limited, though it has increased in recent decades alongside the expansion of issuance centres and improvements in administrative processes.